 Plastic compost bins are suitable for smaller gardens and outdoor spaces.
 Their non-porous sides mean they are effective at retaining heat, and since they don’t let in light, they prevent weeds from growing inside the compost.
 Cheaper plastic bins are unventilated, while higher-end choices have holes to allow air inside.

 You can turn any old sack or tarpaulin bag into a composter, but far wiser is investing in a special composting bag.
 These are made of breathable, durable fabric that allows oxygen to enter inside, and won’t rot or get damaged by the stored compost.

-Worm composts, or wormeries, are an excellent solution for people who have limited outdoor space, but are keen to see something useful done with their kitchen scraps.
-The wiggly little inhabitants of these compost bins break down the material, and produce a nutrient-rich liquid that works as a highly effective fertiliser.
+Worm composts, or wormeries, are one of the best compost bin options for people who have limited outdoor space but are keen to see something useful done with their kitchen scraps.
+The wiggly little inhabitants of these bins break down the material and produce a nutrient-rich liquid that works as a highly effective fertiliser.

 Developed in Japan, bokashi is a fermentation, rather than decomposition, process, and takes place far more rapidly – in as little as 10 days, you can have nutrient-rich material that can be added to your garden.
 Read our guide to bokashi for a proper run-through of what’s involved.
 Bokashi bins typically come in twin backs, so you can add to one bin while the other is fermenting.

 The innovative Aerobin was invented in Australia to accelerate the composting process in a natural way.
 It has a special core, which circulates air to support the microorganisms feeding on the waste.
 Thanks to the clever design, it’s one of the best compost bins for fast decomposition; you should be able to see compost forming in just 8-12 weeks of using it.